Moment map for coupled equations of K\"{a}hler forms and curvature: Abstract

 \section{Abstract}

 In this paper we introduce two new systems of equations in K{\"a}hler geometry: The coupled p equation and the generalized coupled cscK equation.
-We motivate the equations from the moment map pictures, prove uniqueness of solutions and define obstructions to solutions for the second equation.
-We also point out the connections between the coupled cscK eqaution, the coupled K{\"a}hler Yang-Mills equations and the deformed Hermition Yang-Mills equation.
+We motivate the equations from the moment map pictures, prove the uniqueness of solutions and find out the obstructions to the solutions for the second equation.
+We also point out the connections between the coupled cscK equation, the coupled K{\"a}hler Yang-Mills equations and the deformed Hermitian Yang-Mills equation.

+Moreover, using this moment map, we can show the Mabuchi functional for the generalized coupled cscK equation, and a special case of the coupled K{\"a}hler Yang-Mills equations and the deformed Hermitian Yang-Mills equation are convex along the smooth geodesic, which is different from the one using the moment map picture from the gauge group.
+In our case, the geodesic is given by the natural metric on the product of smooth K\"{a}hler potential $\cK(X,\omega_0)\times \cdots \times \cK(X,\omega_k)$.